Ziyuanchang-Zhang/ece227-proj/README.md

 ### 📷 Network Visualization

-Below is a full visualization of the Facebook combined network:
+Below is a full visualization of the Facebook network:

 <img src="facebook_network/facebook_network.png" width="600"/>

-> Nodes are colored and structured based on community clustering.

 ---